 Crossing the river is the Qiantang River Bridge.
-It is China's first self-designed and self-built bridge, which took from April 1934 to Sept 1937 to complete. the bridge is comprised of its main body and the bridge approach, stretching a distance of 1453 meters (4767 feet).
+It is China's first self-designed and self-built bridge, which had been being built from April 1934 to September 1937.
+The bridge is comprised of its main body and the bridge approach, stretching a distance of 1,453 meters (4,767 feet).
 It is also the first modern double - layer bridge in the country.
-The upper layer of the bridge is highway and the layer below is railway.
-Qiantang River Bridge is designed by the famous Chinese bridge engineer Mao Yisheng, who defied the words spoken by foreigners that it was impossible to construct a bridge in such a spot, and who made a great contribution to the Chinese bridge building industry.
+The upper layer of the bridge is a highway and the layer below is a railway.
+Qiantang River Bridge is designed by the famous Chinese bridge engineer, Mao Yisheng, who defied the words spoken by foreigners that it was impossible to construct a bridge in such a spot, and who made a great contribution to the Chinese bridge building industry.
 Looking out from the Six Harmonies Pagoda, one can get a panoramic view of the mighty Qiantang River, the majestic Qiantang River Bridge, and the surrounding landscape.

 In addition, visitors are suggested to arrive at least 40 minutes early to wait for the tide.